Modern Slavery

 In addition, we have a Sustainability Policy which covers our approach to sustainability at a firm level, including matters such as human rights.

-Regarding our own supply chain, our long-standing Guidelines for Business Conduct, which forms part of our Employee Handbook, emphasise the need for us to act with integrity, in accordance with laws, and in a manner which strengthens the trust of our stakeholders and enhances our reputation.
+These new policies supplement our long-standing Guidelines for Business Conduct, which form part of our Employee Handbook.
+These Guidelines emphasise the need for us to act with integrity, in accordance with laws, and in a manner which strengthens the trust of our stakeholders and enhances our reputation.
 It also refers to our Whistleblowing Policy for staff to report any concerns.

-5. Our approach to assessing and managing risk
+4. Our approach to assessing and managing risk

 • Are complying with the provisions of the Modern Slavery Act.